 The top 5 advantages of behavioral segmentation

 It makes marketing that little bit easier

 There is no quick and easy approach to marketing.
 There never was — but arguably, it’s now tougher than ever to stand out from the crowd.
-With behavioral segmentation, you can make your own life easier.
-By segmenting by behavior, marketers understand customers’ buying behavior.
+With behavioural segmentation, you can make your own life easier.
+By segmenting by behaviour, marketers understand customers’ buying behaviour.
 This helps align marketing and sales teams, as both have a focus on the sale.
 Segmentation means no marketing communication is wasted; there is less confusion; customers receive a more targeted approach, and marketers now have a clearer understanding of their audience going forward.

 It helps you prioritize

 Return on investment is an age-old struggle for marketers.
 Any process that makes it easier is solid gold in our opinion!
 By segmenting your audience behaviour, you can see where the money is being made and where it isn’t.
 You can put more time, money and effort into cross-selling and upselling to key segments and avoid wasting time on customers that only shop sporadically or spend much less.
 Long-standing customers should receive benefits, rewards, and a service they won’t forget — and segmentation makes that process much simpler.

 Understanding your audience’s behaviour is the first step towards being able to forward plan.
 Learning when audiences want to purchase helps you tackle timing.
 Getting to know which products sell and which don’t will speed up the product development process.
 Having an idea of how long each buyer journey takes will enable marketing teams to tailor their approach, send reminders, personalize calls to action and more.